 Getting Your Driver’s License Back on Track

-After a dui arrest your license is automatically suspended.
-The dui citation that the police officer gives you acts as a 10-day permit starting from the date of your arrest.
+After a DUI arrest your license is automatically suspended.
+The DUI citation that the police officer gives you acts as a 10-day permit starting from the date of your arrest.
 During those 10 days you need to make a very important decision – do you choose to get a hardship license, or do you choose to fight your suspension.
-One of the first things that we address in your dui case is how to best get your license back on track.
+One of the first things that our DUI attorneys in Tampa will address in your DUI case is how to best get your license back on track.

 GETTING A HARDSHIP PERMIT: